- Who We Are

 - Contact Us

-The Chess Institute of Canada (CIC) uses the Chess World Curriculum®, developed by Vice-President and Director of Curriculum, Tal Granite, as the basis for instruction in all of its children’s programs and events.
-The CIC is the only organization in Canada that is licensed to use the Chess World Curriculum.
+Chess Institute of Canada (CIC) uses the Chess World Thinking Different™ Curriculum, developed by Tal Granite, as the basis for instruction in all of its children’s programs and events.
+CIC is the only organization in Canada that is licensed to use the Chess World Curriculum.

 The Chess World Curriculum offers a unique method of chess instruction, and was developed with two primary objectives in mind: